oskariorg/oskari-server/MigrationGuide.md

 The script generates the metadata from existing published views and replaces the publisher bundle with publisher2 on all views which have the original publisher.

+In older Oskari instances users might have saved views that still reference old bundles: mapwfs and featuredata.
+Views of type USER (portti_view.type) that have these (others shouldn't have them anyways anymore) are automatically updated to replace these with the current implementations.
+The code for these outdated bundles have been removed from Oskari frontend code a while ago so we need to remove references to them so the personalized default view can work properly.

 ## Geoserver

 Update sld_muutos_n1.sld in Geoserver Styles (updated file in \oskari\oskari-server\content-resources\config\geoserver\data\styles)